 Interestingly, the Betavaron, Tessovar and Nikkor 70-180 are all discontinued, together with the vast majority of specialised, professional equipment for macro, close-up and photomacrography.
 The extremely high cost of producing this type of equipment and the small size of the potential market are the most likely causes, in the context of a profit rationale that dictates cheap cameras and lenses churned out by the millions.
 Fortunately, the supply of second-hand equipment is still sufficient, and the prices generally reasonable.
 A few photomacrographic lenses, like the Zeiss Luminars and Leitz Photars, command very high prices because they have become collector's and status items, but cheaper alternatives are available.
 There is, nonetheless, an ample choice of new macro lenses for generic use, generally of very good quality, which offer only a fixed focal length and typically focus between infinity and 1:1.

 The specified distance between the front lens element of the Betavaron and the subject (or paper, when used on an enlarger) is 467mm, which is quite comfortable for close-up.
 The lens has a specified distance of 73mm between film/sensor plane and rear element (it must be a retrofocus design, considering the shortest focal length is 50mm), which is more than enough to mount the lens onto a DSLR via an adapter (Nikon SLRs and DSLRs have a 46.5 mm register distance, i.e., the distance between lens mount flange and film/sensor plane).
 In my specimen, the rear element hood projects 8 mm behind the lens mount flange (the rear element itself slightly less than this, or approximately 6.5 mm.
 Therefore, this adapter should have a length of 18.5 or 20 mm, depending on which measurement is used.
 This distance should be matched quite closely, in order to maintain the parfocality of the Betavaron (although, in practical use, a focusing rack is needed for adjustments of a few mm to a few cm in camera-to-subject distance whenever the subject is changed).
 Therefore, small deviations from the optimal adapter thickness are not critical, unless you absolutely need to preserve parfocality.
 In my case, I use a stack of M39 extension rings and a 38 mm to Nikon adapter I manufactured by attaching together an EL-Nikkor retaining ring, a 2 mm thick flange and a Nikon bayonet.
-I obtain near-parfocality with a total flange-to-flange thickness of ?? mm, but in practical tests I have been able to increase or decrease substantially this thickness in order to change reproduction ratios, without visible losses in resolution (at the expense, however, of parfocality).
+I obtain near-parfocality with a set of extension rings, but in practical tests I have been able to increase or decrease substantially their length in order to change reproduction ratios, without visible losses in resolution (at the expense, however, of parfocality).

 All in all, my expectations for this lens were quite high and perhaps unrealistic, but only practical tests could answer my questions.